Harpoon (Knife Party and Pegboard Nerds song): Background and release

 Alexander Odden and Michael Parsberg of Pegboard Nerds initially sent a concept for the collaboration to Rob Swire and Gareth McGrillen of Knife Party, which Swire immediately recorded vocals for.
 Odden and Parsberg liked the vocals and flew to London for a week to work on the collaboration with Swire and McGrillen in the latter's studio.
 The song title comes from the main melody used in the song, which Odden and Parsberg described as a harp or middle eastern instrument.
 Odden briefly saved the melody as "Superharp", though he disliked the name and changed it to "Harpoon".

 On 9 May 2018, Swire announced a collaboration between Knife Party and Pegboard Nerds.
 In a Twitter post, Swire wrote that Odden and Parsberg "reminded me that house music is better when you use cool synths, and I taught them that dubstep just leads to ass-eating competitions."
 Odden and Parsberg debuted the song at Dreamhack Austin 2018, featuring Swire's pitched-up vocals.

 It was the fourth and last song to be released as part of #NERDWEEK, after the previous release "Escape", a collaboration between Pegboard Nerds and Dutch electronic music producer Dion Timmer.
 The song was released as part of Pegboard Nerd's sixth extended play titled Full Hearts released on 27 July 2018.
 It was the first track on the EP, which also includes four other songs.

 Critical reception

-Your EDM's Matthew Meadow called the song one of the "biggest electro songs of the year" and as one of Monstercat's "biggest tracks this year."
-Maria Clinton of EDM Identity wrote that the lyrics lead into an "a fantastic voyage full of quirky Pegboard Nerds character and a drop that reads Knife Party all over it.
+Your EDM's Matthew Meadow called the song one of the "biggest electro songs of the year" and one of Monstercat's "biggest tracks this year."
+Maria Clinton of EDM Identity wrote that the lyrics lead into "a fantastic voyage full of quirky Pegboard Nerds character and a drop that reads Knife Party all over it.
 Writing for Run The Trap, Omar Serrano described Knife Party and Pegboard Nerds as two of "dance music's most revered acts", writing that the song was a "heart-pounding single boasts a boisterous and uplifting build that gives way to a piercing Electro drop that provides the unrelenting tune with its fast pace energy."
 Jake Gable of We Rave You described the song as "synth-focused music that would look at home in a 90’s inspired video game."